kroshu/kinect_ros/README.md

 </p>

 ### Joint 1 and 2
 The shoulder has 3 degrees of freedom, two of which determine the position of the elbow.
-The proportion of x and y discplacementes determine the first angle, while the proportion of vertical and orthogonal displacements the second one (&Theta;<sub>i</sub> is the angle of the i-th joint):
+The proportion of x and y displacementes determine the first angle, while the proportion of vertical and orthogonal displacements the second one (&Theta;<sub>i</sub> is the angle of the i-th joint):

 ![](https://latex.codecogs.com/svg.latex?&space;\Theta{}_1=\mathrm{atan2}(\Delta{}x,\Delta{}y))